DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Image Processing/image_process_detail.rst

 Erode
 ~~~~~~~~~~~~~~
-This operation performs erosion operation on the input image using the user specified parameters (number of erosion iterations and used kernel size).
+This operation performs erosion operation on the input image using the user-specified parameters (number of erosion iterations and used kernel size).
 The image below shows the settings of this operation.

 .. image:: Images/erode/gui.png
     :align: center